FOR IMMEDIATE RELEASE:

 in Memory of Jordan Roppel

 CALGARY, AB (February 27, 2018) – Today, the Petroleum Services Association of Canada (PSAC) announced the addition of a new scholarship to the Association’s annual Scholarship Program.
 The “Remember Jordan” scholarship, created in memory of Jordan Roppel, aims to remind workers of the dangers of shock load vehicle recovery while supporting Canadian post-secondary education.
-More details about Vehicle Recovery Safety can be found on the Energy Safety Canada’s website (http://www.enform.ca/blog/remember-jordan/).
+More details about Vehicle Recovery Safety can be found on the Energy Safety Canada’s website at https://www.energysafetycanada.com/blog/remember-jordan/.

 Jordan Roppel was working his summer job prior to starting college in the fall, when his forklift got stuck on the job site.
 Whether it be lack of training or lack of equipment, the forklift was pulled out using a pair of slings, a chain, and a trailer ball.
 The shank of the trailer ball snapped off, becoming a projectile.
 Jordan was killed instantly when the ball struck his head.
 We want people to stop and think, whenever there is a vehicle that is stuck and will require some force, or shock load to recover, to use the correct tools or wait for a tow truck.
 If you get in that situation, Remember Jordan.
 If a colleague gets in that situation, remind them to Remember Jordan.

 Vehicles go off the road, get stuck in mud, snow and on ice, all situations our members frequently encounter.
 When a run is taken to recover vehicles in these situations, extreme forces are at play.
 It is important to use the correct tools for the job; these must be engineered for the job, and capable of being shock loaded.
 If you do not have an engineered solution, you need to call and wait for additional vehicle recovery assistance.